MLopez-Ibanez/irace/README.md

 Installing the irace package
 ============================

-Install the [irace](http://iridia.ulb.ac.be/irace) R package on your computer.
-There are two methods:
+There are two methods for installing the [irace](http://iridia.ulb.ac.be/irace) R package on your
+computer:

 1. Install within R (automatic download):
 ```R